The Guide to Interview Analysis

 Advantages of face-to-face interviews

 Additionally, face-to-face interviews provide a more accurate screening of participants.
-Interviewers can observe body language and facial expressions, which helps in assessing whether the participant is fully engaged or responding truthfully.
+Interviewers can observe body language and facial expressions, which helps assess whether the participant is fully engaged or responding truthfully.
 Visual aids, such as charts or diagrams, can also be used during the interview to clarify questions or present complex information.

 Face-to-face interviews build rapport quickly, often leading to richer, more open responses.
 Photo by Alex Green.